 The region boasts two main walks for the best view of the falls.
 Take a walk to the bottom of the falls and see the falls in all their glory.
 Then take a walk up to one of the many lookouts to get the best bird’s eye view of the surroundings.
 The picturesque viewing platform at the falls overlooks the hill ranges and the waterways nearby.

 A walk to the bottom of the falls is steep on a good and clear track that is and is a 2km return trip.
-It typically takes takes around 1 hour and 30 minutes to complete (return).
+It typically takes around 1 hour and 30 minutes to complete (return).
 For those heading to the viewing platform at the MacKenzie Falls Lookout, this is a gentle grade on a good track and is only 1.9kms return and will take about 40 minutes (return).
 The lookout has easy access for wheelchairs.

-Public amenities include carpark areas and picnic grounds with tables and outdoor BBQ facilities at some areas.
-Near to the falls, you will also find a visitor’s centre and the National Park Stock Image Gallery.
+Public amenities include carpark areas and picnic grounds with tables and outdoor BBQ facilities in some areas.
+Near the falls, you will also find a visitor’s centre and the National Park Stock Image Gallery.
 Guests interested to learn more about the area’s vibrant geography and rich history can visit the gallery to check out the various pictures and artefacts.